VWS4LS/vws4ls-capability-matching/capability-check-node-red/readme.md

 For more information about installing a module into your Node-RED runtime, refer to [the Node-RED documentation](https://nodered.org/docs/creating-nodes/first-node#testing-your-node-in-node-red).

+## Docker

+A Docker container that already includes node-red as well as the capability-check node can be created executing the following command in this directory:
+`docker build -t node-red-capability-check -f Dockerfile ..`

 ## Usage

 Once installed correctly, your Node-RED runtime should provide an addtional node called `capability-check` in the 'function' section.